Wordfence includes a rate limiting firewall that controls how your site content can be accessed.

 How should we treat Google’s crawlers

 Google crawlers are special.
-Usually you want Google’s crawlers to visit and index your site without interruption, and you want to ensure that they have unlimited access to your site.
+Usually, you want Google’s crawlers to visit and index your site without interruption, and you want to ensure that they have unlimited access to your site.
 So we have created this option so that you can ensure that Google is treated differently and given greater access than normal site visitors.

 Verified Google crawlers have unlimited access to this site

 If you would like to use a strict setting, you can set this to only give verified Google crawlers unlimited access to the site.
 This uses a reverse DNS lookup to verify that a visitor claiming to be a Google crawler is actually who they say they are.
-If a visitor arrives pretending to be Google by faking a Googlebot header, they won’t have unlimited access because they will fail the reverse lookup (PTR) test.
+If a visitor arrives pretending to be Google by faking a Googlebot header, they will not have unlimited access because they will fail the reverse lookup (PTR) test.

 Anyone claiming to be Google has unlimited access

 This option gives unlimited access to any visitor that has a Googlebot User-Agent header identifying them as a Google crawler.
 This will ensure that Google is never rate-limited on your website and can consume as much content as it likes.
-However, if a visitor claims to be Google by changing their user-agent header to emulate Googlebot, they will also have unlimited access.
+However, if a visitor claims to be Google by changing their User-Agent header to emulate Googlebot, they will also have unlimited access.